coupergateway/couper-examples/kubernetes-configuration/README.md

 service/kubernetes   ClusterIP   10.96.0.1    <none>        443/TCP   21h   <none>
 ```

-Just the minikube service, we will ignore this for now.
+Just the MiniKube service, we will ignore this for now.

 ### Applying deployment and service

-Execute the following apply command which will create all resources related to our configurations:
+Execute the following `apply` command which will create all resources related to our configurations:

 ```shell
 kubectl apply -f deployment.yaml -f service.yaml